-Over the past year, in the midst of a raging pandemic, we have witnessed horrific acts of racism … as well as renewed calls for social change.
-Teachers have a responsibility to be a part of these efforts to both tackle racism head on and move the needle toward racial justice.
-And you’re in a great position to do so.
+Teachers have a responsibility to be a part of efforts to both tackle racism head-on and move the needle toward racial justice.
 But how?
-Conversations confronting anti-Blackness, Islamophobia, white supremacy, and the like, are challenging in a school setting.
+Conversations confronting anti-Blackness, Islamophobia, white supremacy, and the like are challenging in a school setting.
 That’s why we’re so thankful to share these free lesson plans from the Islamic Networks Group (ING) on addressing racism, creating inclusive communities, and building equity.

 We pulled out our top six (although all 14 are excellent) lesson plans on racism from the set.
 What we love about this unit is how it centers on narratives.
 Students have the opportunity to look at the origins and history of narratives about people across ethnicities and racialized religious groups, and consider their relationship to implicit bias and racism.
 It also offers young people powerful counter-narratives and ways they can act to counter racism.

-These lessons are designed for middle and high school.
-They would be a great complement to your U.S. history, world history, current events, or ethnic studies course.
-And ING’s work focuses on developing an understanding not just of Muslims, but of all marginalized groups.
+These anti-racism lesson plans are designed for middle and high school.
+They would be a great complement to your U.S. history, world history, current events, or ethnic studies courses.
+And ING’s work focuses on developing an understanding not just of Muslims but of all marginalized groups.

 Screen shot of Cornell notes for racialization lesson

-In an era of fake news, it’s more important than ever to teach students how to look critically at reading material.
-Too often, schools present textbooks as the be all end all, but we know they’re imperfect (and even sometimes insidious).
+With so much misinformation, it’s more important than ever to teach students how to look critically at reading material.
+Too often, schools present textbooks as the be-all and end-all, but we know they’re imperfect (and even sometimes insidious).
 For this lesson, students listen to a podcast from NPR Code Switch about the political and economic forces that shape textbook representations.

 Many students (and many adults) have this idea that racism exists only as extreme acts of violence or discrimination.
 This lesson introduces the idea of interpersonal racism, or racism that occurs between individuals.
 And this type of racism often takes the form of covert (as opposed to overt) racism.
 I’ve done the Implicit Association Tests recommended here.
 They’re a great way to get students to examine their own hidden biases.